Rick-Phoenix/sketch/docs/src/ts/monorepo.md

 # Monorepo Generation

-We can set up a Typescript monorepo by simply running

->`sketch ts monorepo`

-This will use all of the default settings and set up a basic structure for a monorepo.
+To set up a basic monorepo with default settings, we can just run the command `sketch ts monorepo`.
 But we can also create a package preset and use that for the root package of the monorepo.

 This is a more customized configuration for the root package: